 Here are some top tips for completing an ethics checklist:

 - If you’re intending to conduct interviews/focus groups (any other face to face activities with participants – please make sure your attach a Participant Information Sheet and Participant Agreement Form, any recruitment adverts, draft interview, observation schedules or debrief information sheets.
 If you’re conducting a survey, attach a copy of the questions.

-- See link below for guidance on ‘how to prepare your participant information sheet‘ and sample participant agreement form which should be adapted to meet the needs of your project.
+- See link above for guidance on ‘how to prepare your participant information sheet‘ and sample participant agreement form which should be adapted to meet the needs of your project.

 - It is not necessary when conducting survey/questionnaires for a separate participant information sheet or participant agreement form.
 A questionnaire should start with a shortened version of the PI Sheet (preamble) to include brief details such as: